 University of Pennsylvania, B.A.

-- Next Generation Partners - United States > Tax > Not-for-profit (Fortune 1000 private foundations, and national trade associations and charities)
+- Next Generation Partners - United States > Tax > Not-for-profit (nonprofit and tax exempt organizations)

-- Not-for-profit (Fortune 1000 private foundations, and national trade associations and charities) - United States > Tax
+- Not-for-profit (nonprofit and tax exempt organizations) - United States > Tax

 Top Tier Firm Rankings